Reeling BackwardRating: 4 of 5 yaps

 The Sugarland Express (1974)

 In 1974 Steven Spielberg was a nobody and Goldie Hawn was a bonafide star stuck in a rut of ditzy blonde roles.
-They tag-teamed to launch the career of arguably the most successful — depending on how you want to define it — career of any director over the last 40 years.
+They tag-teamed to launch the career of arguably the most successful — depending on how you want to define it — any director over the last 40 years.

 Coppola had a heyday that few will ever match, and Scorsese has made a handful of films that will stand the test of time as cinematic watersheds.
 But nobody in the modern era has been as prolific and as consistently good as Spielberg.